-Teachers are responsible and accountable for the progress and development of all the students in their class.
-High quality teaching is our first step in responding to students who have SEN. This will be differentiated for individual students.
+Teachers are responsible and accountable for the progress and development of all the children in their class.
+High quality teaching is our first step in responding to children who have SEND.
+This will be differentiated/scaffolded for individual children.

-Regular CPD (Continuing Professional Development) to develop SEND knowledge and understanding of teaching strategies.
+Regular CPD (Continuing Professional Development) to develop SEND knowledge and understanding of teaching strategies will be a priority.